hcmlab/ssj/README.md

 ### Documentation
 * Api (Javadoc): http://hcmlab.github.io/ssj/api

+### Getting started
+We do not yet have an formal tutorial, however you can have a look at the "demo" module which implements a simple but functional SSJ pipeline.

 ### License
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.